abinit/abinit/doc/tutorial/nlo.md

 At this stage, using either the *PEAD* or *full DFPT* method, all the relevant energy derivatives have been obtained and are stored in individual databases.
-In this tutorial we use the data produced with *PEAD*.
+In the following we use the data produced with *PEAD*, but one can use *full DFPT* instead and compare.

 The individual databases must be combined with the [[help:mrgddb|MRGDDB]] merge